EnsurityTechnologies/xsensedoc/content/en/docs/conf/Applications.md

 ---
 ## API Keys

 An API key is used to identify and authenticate an application.
 They act as unique identifiers and provide a secret token for the authentication process.
-The APIs are the interface that helps the XSense Server communicate with the XSense CPP application and ThinC Manager.
+The APIs are the interface that helps the XSense IdP Server communicate with the XSense CPP application and ThinC Manager.

 * To generate a new key, navigate to API keys under the Applications section.
 Click on New API Key and provide the Name of the API key and a key value.
 The key value can be alphanumeric and contain special characters.
 Click on save.